savitaashture/tekton-demo/README.md

 ![Webhook Configuration](https://github.com/savitaashture/tekton-demo/blob/main/image/webhook.png)

-Create a new PR for this repository.
+Create/reopen a PR for this repository.

 Check locally with the command:
 ```